Shane-Dias/University_website/README.md

 ## Features
 - Responsive Design: The website is optimized for both desktop and mobile devices
+- Home Section: An introduction to the institution.
+- Courses Offered Section
+- Campus Gallery: Showcasing images of the campus.
+- About Us: Information about the institution’s mission and values
+- Testimonials: Feedback from students
 - Contact Section: A form for visitors to send inquiries or reach out for more information

 ## Technology Used